realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

-## Installation
+## Firmware Installation

-There are different alternative ways to install this firmware:

-1) If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
-Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/timecircuits-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Time-Circuits-Display/blob/main/install/timecircuits-A10001986.ino.nodemcu-32s.bin)). *Note: If the previously installed firmware was from CircuitSetup (ie. pre-installed or downloaded from their github), you need to re-install the sound-pack from this very repo.*
+If a previous version of the TCD firmware is installed on your device, you can update easily using the pre-compiled binary.
+Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/timecircuits-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Time-Circuits-Display/blob/main/install/timecircuits-A10001986.ino.nodemcu-32s.bin)). *Note: If the previously installed firmware was from CircuitSetup (ie. pre-installed or downloaded from their github), you need to install the sound-pack from this repository afterwards.*

-2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
-This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
-Detailed build information is in [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino).
+If you are using a fresh ESP32 board, please see [timecircuits-A10001986.ino](https://github.com/realA10001986/Time-Circuits-Display/blob/main/timecircuits-A10001986/timecircuits-A10001986.ino) for detailed build information.

- *Important: After a firmware update, the displays might stay dark or display "WAIT" for up to a minute after reboot.
+ *After a firmware update, the displays might display "WAIT" for a short while after reboot.
 Do NOT unplug the TCD during this time.*

 ### Audio file installation

-The firmware comes with audio data ("sound-pack") which needs to be installed separately.
+The firmware comes with some audio data ("sound-pack") which needs to be installed separately.
 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
 Only if the TCD displays "PLEASE INSTALL AUDIO FILES" during boot, an update of the audio data is needed.

 *If your TCD previously ran a firmware from CircuitSetup (ie. pre-installed or downloaded from their github), installing of the audio data **from this repository** is required.
 You cannot use CircuitSetup's audio data with the firmware available here, or vice versa.*